addstar34/addstar34.github.io/_posts/2016-08-19-ruby-sudoku-checker-challenge.md

 Then next 2 parts of the sum are exactly the same except when we access the board array we are saying access the sub array at position `[x + 1]` and then `[x + 2]`.
 So this will give us the first 3 values of 2 and the first 3 values of row 3, adding them all together into an array.

 We just created the first region!
-And like before we simply check this region by calling the sum method we created on it.
+And like before we simply check this region by calling the array `valid?` method we created on it.

 So we've just created and checked the first region on the first pass of `[0,3,6].each do |y|` so now it goes for the second pass.
 The second pass creates a region for the first 3 rows starting at column 3 as on the second pass `y` equals 3, and then the third pass is the same starting at column 6.